enzoftware/flutter_bloc_dev_jobs/README.md

-# movies_bloc
+# Dev Job Bloc

-A new Flutter project.
+A new Flutter project to find new job oportunities fetching data from Github Jobs Api.

 ## Getting Started